Pregnancy and Breast Milk

 We know you have many questions and concerns about exposure to COVID-19 during your pregnancy.
-Watch Julie Braga, MD, talk about COVID-19 during pregnancy, the impact on the baby in the womb and after delivery.
+Learn about COVID-19 during pregnancy, the impact on the baby in the womb and after delivery.

 How does COVID-19 affect pregnant women?

 From the data we have so far, the course of COVID-19 seems to be the same in pregnant women as for anyone else.
 This illness appears to be different from some other viral infections, like influenza, where we know that the risks are greater for those who are pregnant.

 How can I protect myself from getting COVID-19?